The Lancet January 09, 2021

 Population

-Adults at high risk of SARS-CoV-2 exposure
+Adults at high risk for SARS-CoV-2 infection or its complications

 Comparator